yunielrc/vedv/README.md

 ## Install

 For installation from source code is required to have installed `git` and `make`.
+It's recommended to install `bmon` to see the download/upload activity and `vim` as text editor.

 Clone the repository and switch to vedv directory